JID8201/CHaRM-Web-App/README.md

 ```

 ## Installation/Build Instructions
-To install the web app, open a terminal and manuever to the CHaRM-Web-App source code.
+To install the web app, open a terminal and maneuver to the CHaRM-Web-App source code.

 Once inside the CHaRM-Web-App directory, type the following command into the terminal